lluevano/lluevano.github.io/_publications/2023-10-03-Effectiveness-Blind-Face-Restoration-FR.md

 date: 2023-10-03
 venue: 'International Workshop on Artificial Intelligence and Pattern Recognition'
 paperurl: 'https://link.springer.com/chapter/10.1007/978-3-031-49552-6_39'
-citation: 'Yoanna Martínez-Díaz, Luis S. Luevano, Heydi Méndez-Vázquez; Progress in Artificial Intelligence and Pattern Recognition.
+citation: 'Yoanna Martínez-Díaz, Luis S. Luevano, Heydi Méndez-Vázquez.
+"Effectiveness of Blind Face Restoration to Boost Face Recognition Performance at Low-Resolution Images".
+Progress in Artificial Intelligence and Pattern Recognition.
 IWAIPR 2023.
 Lecture Notes in Computer Science, vol 14335.
 Springer, Cham. https://doi.org/10.1007/978-3-031-49552-6_39'
 ---
 This paper studies the effectiveness of Blind Face Restoration methods to boost the performance of face recognition systems on low-resolution images.
 We investigate the use of three blind face restoration techniques, which have demonstrated impressive results in generating realistic high-resolution face images.
 Three state-of-the-art face recognition methods were selected to assess the impact of using the generated high-resolution images on their performance.
 Our analysis includes both, synthesized and native low-resolution images.
 The conducted experimental evaluation show that this is still an open research problem.